Your Account:

 WGSS students have been extremely active over the years, dedicating themselves to diverse organizations and programs on campus and in the community, from the LGBTQA Pride and Gender Equity Centers to public schools, social services agencies, and local governments.

-• Consuelo Martinez, a PSCI and WGSS graduate, was elected to the Escondido City Council in 2018 and now serves as the city's deputy mayor, bringing the knowledge she gained at CSUSM to the city in which she grew up.
+• Consuelo Martinez, a PSCI and WGSS graduate, was elected to the Escondido City Council in 2018 and serves as the District One representative, bringing the knowledge she gained at CSUSM to the city in which she grew up.

-• Cipriano Vargas, while minoring in WMST, served as an ASI vice president and was appointed by Governor Jerry Brown to the CSU Board of Trustees.
-In 2016, Cipriano was elected to the Vista Unifed School Board and continues to serve the community in which he was raised.
+• Cipriano Vargas, while minoring in our department, served as an ASI vice president and was appointed by Governor Jerry Brown to the CSU Board of Trustees.
+After graduating, Cipriano was elected to the Vista Unifed School Board, and he continues to serve the community as the Strategic Initiatives and Community Engagement Manager for San Diego County Supervisor Terra Lawson Remer.